Website Verification - Filters

 All links:

-Shows all links found on the site, regardless to whether they are valid or not.
-It doesn't take into account
+Shows all links found on the site, regardless of whether they are valid or not.

-whether the links have been verified by the program or whether the process
+This feature does not determine whether the links have been verified or if

 Good links:

-This filter shows only links that have successfully passed the verification.
+This filter shows only links that have achieved verification.
+This means that

 Broken links:

-In this section, you can find all links checked by the program and found
+This section shows all links checked by the program and found to be

 - 404 Not found